lit/rfcs/rfcs/0003-template-compiler.md

 ## Downsides

 The downside of this approach is that it requires the code to have a build step which can add complexity and build specific setups.
 There are also slight mismatches in the precompiled prepared HTML, such as lit markers which are not required with pre-compilation.
+The change in compiled comment markers broke one test in `lit_html` which was introspecting comment markers – something that should be uncommon in production use cases.

 ## Alternatives